-This blog will explore the stories of objects and themes in the collection, give you behind-the-scenes insights into what staff and volunteers get up to, and delve into the lesser-known parts of the city’s history.
+Through this blog, MOX volunteers share stories of objects and themes in the collection, reflect upon the events and people of Oxford, give you behind-the-scenes insights into what staff and volunteers get up to, and delve into the lesser-known parts of the city’s history.

 The influence of Oxford nightlife